ucfacmw/ucfacmw.org/README.md

 **Please make sure you always pull, before committing or pushing to the repository!** :smile:

-We added branches for each Leadership Team member.
+We will be using different branches for each Leadership Team member.
 When you are pushing changes, please make sure you are using **your respective branch**, instead of pushing to `master`.
-Even if you are making changes for another Team member.

 **If you are an Outside Collaborator, please create a new branch before pushing any changes!**

 <br>

 When you are pushing to another branch, other than `master`, you won't be able to just type: `git push`.
-Instead you'll type: `git push origin <your-name>`.
+Instead you'll type: `git push origin <branch-name>`.

+To add a new new branch in the command line, type: `git checkout -b <branch-name>`.
 If you would like to see the contents of other branches, type: `git checkout <branch-name>`.

 <br>